piengineering/X-keys_Linux/SDK Sample/README.md

 #### Clone

-To acquire the souce code cloen the Xkeys repo and change into the cloned directory;
+To acquire the source code clone the Xkeys repo and change into the cloned directory;

 ```